 Pothos and vining philodendron varieties are arguably some of the most popular houseplants around, and ironically they are often mistaken for one another.
 While they do look alike and have a lot of the same growth requirements and habits, they are different plants with distinct characteristics and needs.
 Once you know what to look for, they are quite easily distinguishable from one another.

-Both pothos and philodendron are toxic to cats and dogs when ingested.
-Grow with caution around pets.
+Both pothos and philodendron are toxic to cats and dogs.

 Differences Between Pothos & Philodendrons

 There are several key differences between pothos (also commonly called "Devil's Ivy") and vining philodendrons that can help to tell them apart.
 These include their taxonomy, their leaf shape and texture, their aerial roots and petioles, their growth habit and new leaves, and their growing requirements.

 Taxonomy is the branch of science that is concerned with classifying groups of biological organisms and is how plants are named and organized into genera and families.
 Essentially it is concerned with botanical nomenclature.

 Pothos and philodendrons are two separate and distinct plants that belong to separate genera.
 Pothos belongs to the Epipremnum genus and philodendron belongs to the Philodendron genus.
 However, they do exist under the same family as both pothos and philodendron belong to the aroid plant family (Araceae).